Stock investing "How-To"

 Do not put all your eggs in one basket

 Build a broad-based investment portfolio.
 Economists have shown that 20 to 30 stocks provide the most diversification advantage.
 We also recommend spreading your shares across countries and industries.
 This way you will have broader diversification than that of a typical equity index fund, which is weighted according to the total value of the shares (market capitalization).

 If one sector is disproportionate in your stock portfolio, then it is time for the "slowly out" strategy.
 Slowly enter into "green" areas and slowly move out again of "red" areas - because no one knows where the ups and downs will actually occur.
 Use the free Obermatt Google Spreadsheet as a helpful guide to see where your stocks are at a glance.

 Step 3: What stocks to buy

 Subscribe to the Obermatt Stock Update to receive our latest Top 10 stocks based on your selections each week.
-Each Obermatt Top 10 stock list shows four strategies: Value (equities measured at their intrinsic value), Growth, Safety and the Combined Investment Strategy.
-We recommend the Combined Investment Strategy for long-term, conservative stock investments for retirement since it places the highest value on the price of the share (Value) and the financing of the company (Safety).
+Each Obermatt Top 10 stock list shows six strategies: 360° View, Sentiment, Value, Growth, Safety and the Combined Investment Strategy.
+We recommend the 360° View Investment Strategy for long-term, conservative stock investments for retirement since it provides the most comprehensive analysis.
 We buy stocks for the Obermatt stock portfolio utilizing this strategy.

 If you are still undecided, after reviewing our Top 10 stock lists, you can also check our Obermatt Stock Analysis, peruse the website of the company or conduct your own research.